 - Be careful of what you show to the outside world.
 Keep high-value items in a safe compartment and away from sneaky eyes.
 Don’t show items that may hint that you are traveling, on a long road trip, etc.

 - Keep your windows covered whenever possible.
-If you are at a rest stop or at a location that is populated, it is best to cover your windows so people cannot tell that you are alone or camping out of your vehicle.
+If you are at a rest stop or at a location that is populated, cover your windows so people cannot tell that you are camping out of your vehicle.
 This also helps to keep your valuables safe.

 - Make it easy to leave quickly.
 When setting up it is important that you make it easy to leave as quickly as possible in case of an emergency or urgent situation.